Impress your family and friends with this lip-smacking, homemade Chicken Francaise. So effortless, you’ll have it on regular rotation.

 Step By Step Instructions.

-Dredge both sides of the chicken in the seasoned flour, and then dip them in the egg wash to coat completely, letting the excess drip off.
+Then in a shallow bowl, mix ½ cup all-purpose flour with some salt and pepper.
+Then dredge both sides of the chicken in the seasoned flour, then dip them in the egg wash to coat thoroughly, letting the excess drip off.

 Add the coated chicken to the hot oil and fry for 2 minutes on each side until golden, turning once.

 Remove to a large platter in a single layer to keep warm.
-Add the garlic to the pan and cook for 30 seconds.
+Add 4 minced cloves of garlic to the pan and cook for 30 seconds.

-Add the wine, chicken stock, and lemon juice, simmer for 5 minutes to reduce the sauce slightly.
+Add ½ cup of white wine, 1½ cups of chicken stock, and the juice and zest of 1 lemon, and simmer for 5 minutes to reduce the sauce slightly.

-Combine melted butter with some flour and add it to the pan stirring until melted.
+Combine 2 tablespoons of melted butter with 2 tablespoons of flour and add it to the pan, constantly stirring until melted.
 This will thicken the sauce.

 Erren’s Top Tips